Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

-From these computations and (\ref{first-order-form}) we see that to complete the proof of Proposition \ref{W-Integral-Proposition}, it suffices to show the following. \begin{lem} There is $\delta>0$ such that if $\phi$ and $\varphi$ are smooth functions supported on $(\lam_j-\delta,\lam_j+\delta)$ for some $1\le j\le m$.
-Then for any $n$ and $m$ that
+From these computations and (\ref{first-order-form}), we see that to complete the proof of Proposition \ref{W-Integral-Proposition}, it suffices to show the following. \begin{lem} There is $\delta>0$ such that if $\phi$ and $\varphi$ are smooth functions supported on $(\lam_j-\delta,\lam_j+\delta)$ for some $1\le j\le m$ then for any choice of fixed $n$ and $m$ we have that